Health and Safety Policy — Gardening Plumstead Services

 • Traffic and public: traffic management plans when working near roads, and clear barriers to protect passers-by.

-Training session for gardening staff covering safety procedures Monitoring, review and continual improvement: The effectiveness of controls will be monitored through periodic site inspections, toolbox talks and performance reviews.
+A man with short dark hair, smiling and wearing a grey shirt and beige gardening apron, is crouching in a lush garden.
+He is holding a small hand rake and is engaged in tending to the various plants, which include leafy green foliage and flowering plants with yellow and orange blooms.
+The garden features a well-maintained lawn, bordered by a gravel pathway and a wooden fence in the background.
+Surrounding the work area are several small vegetable or flower beds, with soil that appears tilled and healthy.
+Natural daylight illuminates the scene, suggesting a clear day with mild weather.
+The overall environment reflects a tidy, well-kept outdoor space suitable for gardening activities typical of a residential garden in Plumstead or the nearby area, emphasizing professional gardening and landscaping efforts by Gardening Plumstead.
+Monitoring, review and continual improvement: The effectiveness of controls will be monitored through periodic site inspections, toolbox talks and performance reviews.
 Accident trends, audit findings and worker observations will inform changes to procedures and training.
 The policy will be reviewed at least annually and updated whenever there is a significant change in work activities, legislation or after a serious incident that highlights learning points for Plumstead gardening operations.

 Conclusion: Our gardening operation recognises that a safe workplace is essential to delivering high-quality gardening services in Plumstead and the surrounding area.
 By combining clear responsibilities, robust risk assessments, proper equipment care, and ongoing training, we commit to reducing harm and promoting a culture where safety is integral to every task.
 Every team member, from management to field staff, plays a part in creating and maintaining safe working conditions for garden care and landscaping activities.